bvisness/restql/README.md

 ## Starting the server

-First run `dep ensure` to make sure your dependencies are up to date.
-Then just `go run main.go`.
+Just `go run main.go`.

 Once it's running, you should be able to point [GraphiQL](https://github.com/skevy/graphiql-app) at http://localhost:8080/graphql and use http://localhost:8080/<whatever> for all REST requests.

 ## How does it work?

-Take a look at [schema3.graphql](schema3.graphql).
+Take a look at [schema.graphql](schema.graphql).
 This uses GraphQL's schema language to define the schema of our API.
 Notice the extra annotations (or "directives") on some of the objects and fields: @rest, @path, and @restBase.

 ### @rest